JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/sdrplay-v3-control.png?raw=true)
 ![6.9](/res/read_me/pluto-control.png?raw=true)

-Aaprt from the untested UHD device, support for these 6 devices is usually included in the precompiled versions.
+Apart from the untested UHD device, support for these 6 devices is commonly included in the precompiled versions.
-For the use of RTLSDR devces it was noted that the support library for the V4 version of these devices - when used with V3 devices - was rather deaf.
-So, there are two precompiled Windows versions, one with "built-in" support for the V4 versions, and one supporting the V3 versions of the DAB sticks.
+By users, it was noted that when using the support library for the V4 version of the RTLSDR (aka DABsticks)  devices  with V3 devices  the software was rather deaf.
+To acocmodate that, there are two precompiled Windows versions, one with "built-in" support for the V4 versions, and one supporting the V3 versions of the DAB sticks.

+In Qt-DAB the appeoach is to **dynamically* load the functions from the manufacturer's device library as soon as a device is selected (and not sooner).
-To allow  running Qt-DAB programs that are configured with devices not installed on the user's system, Qt-DAB **dynamically** loads the required functions from the library provided by the device manufacturer.
+This  allows  distributing versions that are configured with devices not installed on the user's systemr.
 (For the Windows version(s), the  device libraries for almost all configured devices are provided in the installer.
 The exception is the SDRplay device, for SDRplay devices, the user has to install the drivers from the SDRplay site.

 Qt-DAB also supports input from